-Bangkok is the best place to learn Muay Thai kickboxing in the world.
+Bangkok is one of the best places in the world to learn Muay Thai kickboxing.
 The best fighters, the most experienced trainers and the most intense camps can be found here.
-It’s true that learning down in Phuket or Samui has the advantages of beaches and nature, but if you are set on getting the best coaching then Bangkok is the place to be.
+Learning down in Phuket or Samui indeed has the advantages of beaches and nature, but if you are set on getting the best coaching then Bangkok is the place to be.

 - Ayutthaya Ancient Capital Tour with River Cruise